DoughBoiKush/oneShotCodeGen/README.md

   - `step`: Generate requirements, code, and create project files in steps
   - `setup`: To access new version of prompts to create full project
 - `--pipeline`: Pipeline to execute in step mode
-  - `oneShotCodeGenV1`: Use our latest and best version of prompts to create full project
+  - `oneShotCodeGenV1`: Use our latest and best version of prompts to create full project uses react,nodejs,express,sqlite and MUI
+  - `oneShotCodeGenV2`: Use our latest and best version of prompts to create full project uses react, supabase and MUI
+  - `oneShotCodeGenV3`: Use our latest and best version of prompts to create full project uses svelte,supabase,sveltestrap,svelte-charts and svelte-table
   - `requirementsV1`: Use our latest and best version of prompts to create requirements only
 - `--model`: AI model provider (openai/anthropic)
 - `--func-version`: Version of functional requirements prompt (v1/v2/v3)